 Blue veins, also known as reticular veins, feeder veins, or intradermal varices, are large veins that appear as a bluish color under the skin.
 You are likely to see them more often in the lower extremities, such as behind the knees or on the thighs, but they can also affect areas of the upper torso as well.
 Both men and women can be affected by them, and they will be more noticeable on those individuals with lighter skin.

-What Causes Blue Vein to Appear on My Breasts?
+What Causes Blue Vein to Appear on My Chest and Breasts?

 There are many possible causes of blue veins in the chest or breasts, most of which give no reason for worry.
 Some common causes of veiny breasts are:

 - Regular Exercise

 Blue veins can also be the result of a severe underlying medical condition, such as liver disease.
 If you have other symptoms in addition to the blue veins – such as fatigue, fluid accumulation in your abdomen, jaundice, or nausea – consult your physician right away to detect possible damage to your liver.

 Though blue veins are usually physically harmless, they can indeed hurt an individual’s quality of life due to their unsightly nature.
 Thankfully, there are several treatment options to consider, depending on the severity and what is causing them.
 If you have determined the cause to be a temporary situation (such as puberty or pregnancy), the best option would be to wait for them to clear on their own.

 For any remaining cosmetic issues that are due to an ongoing cause, you can consider the following treatments:

 - Apply Vitamin K cream to protect the skin and increase elasticity.

 - Use makeup or tanning lotion to help diminish the appearance of the blue veins.